HamzaHassanain/Leetcode_SQL_50_Study_Plan/Basic Aggregate Functions/08 -Game Play Analysis IV/README.md

 <details>
       <summary>Hint#2</summary>
       <p>
-        Try use <code>WITH</code> clause.
+        Try using <code>WITH</code> clause.
 It will help you to define a temporary data set.
 It will make your life easier.
       </p>
 </details>
 <details>